soen/Conjunction/docs/basics/ConfigureSearchQuery.md

 ## Creating a set of Search Query Rules

 With the search query root configured, the next step is to create a few **Search Query Rule** items.
-In this example, we'll be creating two search query rules that each demonstrates the different kind of configuration you can use.
+In this example, we'll be creating two search query rules that each demonstrates the different kind of configuration you can use

+> **Note**: In this example, the search query root functions implicitly as a search query grouping.
+That said, you can create as many or as little search query groupings under the search query root item, but you can always create search query rules as direct descendants.

 ### Rule #1: Make sure we only get results from a specific date